gruntjs-updater/grunt-script-install/README.md

 #### Default Options
 This is an simple example that will pick up all js files specified and inject them in index.html file.

-Assuming this is project stucture:
+Assuming this is a project structure:

 ```
 \app